cesarnieblam/cesarnieblam/Troubleshooting.md

 ### Falsy Dependencies resolution

-Make sure to run Python 3.10 to prevent dependencies conflicts and therfore resolution.
+Make sure to run Python 3.10 to prevent dependencies conflicts.

 ### Learn from others